wso2/product-apim/modules/integration/tests-common/clients/publisher/docs/ClientCertificatesApi.md

 <a name="addAPIClientCertificate"></a>
 # **addAPIClientCertificate**
-> ClientCertMetadataDTO addAPIClientCertificate(apiId, certificate, alias, tier)
+> ClientCertMetadataDTO addAPIClientCertificate(apiId, certificate, alias, tier, keyType)

 Upload a New Certificate